Russia national rugby union team: 2015

-The Russian national rugby union team finished third in European qualifying for the 2015 Rugby World Cup.
+Russia finished third in European qualifying for the 2015 Rugby World Cup.
 The top two teams in the final group— Georgia and Romania — immediately qualified for the 2015 tournament.
 Russia, as third-place finisher in the final group, faced Uruguay in a home-and-away two-game playoff.
 Uruguay won on aggregate and secured the 20th and final qualifying spot for the 2015 tournament, with Russia failing to qualify.

 2019

-The Russian national rugby union team once again finished third in European qualifying for the 2019 Rugby World Cup.
+Russia once again finished third in European qualifying for the 2019 Rugby World Cup.
 However, after a controversial game played by Belgium and Spain (which was originally intended to be replayed), the issue of three teams in the group stage fielding ineligible players (Belgium, Romania, and Spain) was investigated by World Rugby and Rugby Europe.
 It was determined that all three teams had violated eligibility rules and gained an unfair advantage (both Romania and Spain defeated Russia) and were sanctioned, and thus, Russia advanced as the automatic qualifier, with Germany headed to the repechage against Portugal.